-We’re thrilled to be opening our new Progression Park, a bike skills zone that’s the perfect place for kids and beginners of all ages to practice the core skills of mountain biking.
+The Progression Park is a bike skills zone that’s the perfect place for kids and beginners of all ages to practice the core skills of mountain biking.
 Accessed via the Bike Park Carpets, the park features a selection of mini berm lines, technical lines, a jump line, drop section, pump track, and more!
 You learn tools to improve your riding technique in a safe and progressive environment.

 Bike Park tickets include access to the Progression Park.